Understanding Downflow Furnaces: A Comprehensive Guide

 High efficiency can translate into reduced energy consumption, which may lead to lower monthly heating bills.
 Additionally, the reduced energy usage means a lesser environmental impact, as fewer greenhouse gas emissions are produced.
 With Carrier's range of multipoise furnaces, you can be confident in investing in a heating system that prioritizes both your comfort and the environment.
 Contact your local Carrier dealer to learn which system is right for your home.

-Choosing a Carrier furnace ensures reliable and efficient heating for your home, with advanced technology that optimizes energy use and enhances comfort.
-Known for their durability and quiet operation, Carrier furnaces provide consistent warmth throughout the winter while helping to reduce heating costs.
-Explore Carrier's line of furnaces today.
+Choosing a Carrier upflow furnace ensures reliable and efficient heating for your home, with advanced technology that optimizes energy use and enhances comfort.
+Known for their durability, quiet operation, and competitive AFUE ratings, Carrier upflow furnaces provide consistent warmth throughout the winter while helping to reduce heating costs.
+When you're buying a new furnace, explore Carrier's line of upflow furnaces.
+Schedule an appointment with your local Carrier dealer for furnace installation today.

 ENERGY STAR® certified.
 Our highest efficiency and most advanced furnace with up to 98.5% AFUE for premium energy savings with excellent humidity control and premium comfort